shreyas7411/RM-Weights/README.md

 This repository consists of 4 computer programs:

-1. Python programs written by Shreyas Jain for computing the weight enumerators of RM codes using the algebraic techniques in Chapter 5 of D. Sarwate, “Weight enumeration of Reed-Muller codes and cosets,” PhD thesis, Princeton University, 1973
+1. Two Python programs (true_weight_enum_1.ipynb and true_weight_enum_2.ipynb) written by Shreyas Jain for computing the weight enumerators of RM codes using the algebraic techniques in Chapter 5 of D. Sarwate, “Weight enumeration of Reed-Muller codes and cosets,” PhD thesis, Princeton University, 1973
 2. A Python and a Julia program written by Shreyas Jain for computing weight enumerator estimates
 3. A MATLAB program (rm_sampling_matlab.m) for computing weight enumerator estimates